Quercus imbricaria aka Shingle Oak

 Shingle Oak, Jack Oak, Northern Laurel Oak

-How to care for Shingle Oak
+How difficult is it to take care of Shingle Oak

 Shingle Oak is a low-maintenance plant that requires minimal attention, making it an excellent choice for beginners.